Roger Staubach: Legacy and accolades

 In 1976, Staubach received the Golden Plate Award of the American Academy of Achievement.

 Staubach was named The Walter Camp "Man of the Year" in 1983, and was awarded the Davey O'Brien Legends Award in 2001.

-In 1996, the U.S. Navy Memorial Foundation awarded Staubach its Lone Sailor Award for his naval service.

-On the occasion of the 30th anniversary of Super Bowl VI in 2002, Staubach, accompanied by former President George H. W. Bush, flipped the coin at Super Bowl XXXVI, played at the Louisiana Superdome, where his only other Super Bowl victory took place.

-On January 25, 2007, Staubach was named chairman of the North Texas Super Bowl XLV Bid Committee, whose goal was to have the Dallas-Fort Worth Metroplex host the Super Bowl in 2011.
+On January 25, 2007, Staubach was named chairman of the North Texas Super Bowl XLV Bid Committee, whose goal was to have the Dallas–Fort Worth metroplex host the Super Bowl in 2011.
 On May 23, 2007, the NFL chose Dallas as the host city of Super Bowl XLV.

 In 2010, Staubach was named the No. 1 Dallas Cowboy of all time according to a poll conducted by the Dallas Morning News.

-In November 2018, Staubach was awarded the Presidential Medal of Freedom by Donald Trump, becoming one of only four recipients associated with American Football to receive the distinction.
-He was the first player to receive the award, given it at the same time as Minnesota Vikings DT Alan Page.
-The other two recipients, Earl Blaik and Bear Bryant, were both head coaches.
+In November 2018, Donald Trump awarded the Presidential Medal of Freedom to Staubach and former Minnesota Vikings defensive tackle Alan Page.

-In 2022, Staubach's alma mater, Purcell Marian High School in Cincinnati, Ohio, announced its new planned athletic complex opening in fall 2023 would be named Staubach Stadium in honor of Staubach.
+On Friday, August 18, 2023, Staubach's alma mater, Purcell Marian High School in Cincinnati, Ohio, opened its new athletic complex, named Staubach Stadium in honor of Staubach.